Inflectra/spira-documentation/docs/Developers/SpiraApps-Manager.md

     spiraAppManager.registerEvent_dropdownChanged("PriorityId", runOnDropdownChange);
     function runOnDropdownChange (oldValue, newValue) {
         if (newValue > 20) {
-            //arbitrarily block any attempts to set a value to above 20 return false;
+            //arbitrarily block any attempts to select a value with an ID above 20
+            //Would be more useful to pull some configuration from a product setting related to these behaviors, but this example is simple return false;
         }
     };